If you are in the B2B field, you might have experienced dealing with long buying cycles.

 One way to generate more leads is by offering a free lead magnet to your website visitor in exchange for an email address.

-Here is a B2B email template from a marketing agency, responding to contacts who fill a form to receive a free marketing audit for their business.
+Here is a B2B email template from a digital marketing agency, responding to contacts who fill a form to receive a free marketing audit for their business.

 4. Notify user on their trial expiration